Allegheny County Jail

 Each semester, Words Without Walls teaches a class for 20 men serving sentences at State Correctional Institution Pittsburgh (formerly known as Western Penitentiary).
 We read and discuss contemporary literature, craft poems and prose and work to revise these pieces with an audience in mind.
 Classes at SCI Pittsburgh are taught by Chatham University faculty, alumni, and MFA students.
 At the end of each semester, students share their strongest work at a reading for the general population at SCI Pittsburgh.

 Sojourner House is a residential drug and alcohol treatment facility for mothers and their children.
 Each semester, the women of Sojourner House participate in a Words Without Walls creative writing class that encourages them to begin a practice of personal journal writing, therapeutic writing and writing for recovery.
 Chatham faculty, alumni and MFA students teach courses at Sojourner House.
-At the end of each semester, the women hold a public reading for their friends and family at Most Wanted Fine Art Gallery.
+At the end of each semester, the women hold a public reading for their friends and family.

 The Maenad Fellowship Program offers up to twelve fellowships a year to women who are in recovery from substance abuse.
 Fellows will participate in a twelve-week creative writing seminar on the Chatham University campus.